-cluster-mean patterns did not appear to be sufficiently distinct for further in-depth analysis.
+With these cluster numbers, however, several of the clustermean patterns did not appear to be sufficiently distinct for further in-depth analysis.
 Because our interest here is on the leading-order variability of regime dynamics, we simply use two clusters for the k-means clustering.

-4.1 Distinct modes of variability: Retrograde and upstream pathways
+4.1 Distinct modes of variability: retrograde and upstream pathways

-- 400 The cluster-mean PV anomalies before onset are shown for all four regimes in Figure 8.
-In terms of the location of a negative PV anomaly relative to the regime pattern, the variability in all regimes is strikingly similar: One cluster features a negative PV anomaly that is located downstream of the maximum of the negative anomaly of the respective regime pattern (Figure 8 a-d), the other cluster features a negative PV anomaly that is located rather upstream (Figure 8 e-h).
+The cluster-mean PV anomalies before onset are shown for all four regimes in Fig. 8.

+In terms of the location of a negative PV anomaly relative to the regime pattern, the variability in all regimes is strikingly similar: one cluster features a negative PV anomaly that is located downstream of the maximum of the negative anomaly of the respective regime pattern (Fig. 8a-d), the other cluster features a negative PV anomaly that is rather located upstream (Fig. 8e-h).
 We henceforth refer to these clusters analogous to the designation of Hauser et al. (2022a) as retrograde and upstream, respectively.
-For AR and GL, both clusters occur with similar frequency, whereas the retrograde cluster occurs approx. 30 % more frequently for EuBL (103 vs. - 78 cases) and approx. 40 % less frequently for ScBL (71 vs. 118 cases).
-The sum of both clusters are equal to the total number of cases for all regimes.
+For AR and GL, both clusters occur with similar frequency, whereas the retrograde cluster occurs approx. 30 % more frequently for EuBL (103 vs. 78 cases) and approx. 40 % less frequently for ScBL (71 vs. 118 cases).
+The sum of both clusters is equal to the total number of cases for all regimes.

-The retrograde clusters of all regimes exhibit a downstream negative anomaly of high amplitude (Figure 8 a-d).
-Visual inspection of the cluster-mean PV anomalies at individual times before onset (from day -3 to day 0; not shown) reveals that
+The retrograde clusters of all regimes exhibit a downstream negative anomaly of high amplitude (Fig. 8a-d).
+Visual inspection of the cluster-mean PV anomalies at individual times before onset (from day -3 to day 0; not shown) reveals that this negative anomaly moves upstream, i.e., retrogrades towards the center of the regime pattern with time, with little change in amplitude.
+The negative mean anomaly in the upstream clusters exhibits less amplitude than those in the retrograde clusters, except for EuBL (cf. Fig. 8b and f).